Thursday, January 13, 2011

 In which, a lot was seen!

 Just back from a holiday in Tamil Nadu.
-For a spell that was so hopelessly mis-planned and unplanned, I must say it ended up being great fun.
-Since Amit – calm, efficient, centred – is the producer and general go-to-guy for so many international crews shooting documentaries all over India, it’s logical that the one who plans and executes the family holidays should be me.
-The paranoid and anxious half.
+For a spell that was so hopelessly misguided and under-planned, I must say it ended up being great fun.
+Since Amit – calm, efficient, centred – is the producer and general go-to-guy for so many international crews shooting documentaries all over India, it was only logical that the one who planned the family holiday should be me.
+The paranoid, yet forgetful and anxious half.

 This trip to TN, started, for some reason, by falling between the stools.
-I had thought we were on the right track - two days each in Mahabalipuram, Pondicherry, Auroville.
+I had thought we were on the right track – two days each in Mahabalipuram, Pondicherry, Auroville.
 Spaced out so my back wouldn’t give way.
 But then I got dire warnings – of major BOREDOM, among other things!
-Fearfully we went, and, as it turned out - thanks to serendipity and human kindness - we had a blast in every way, especially the visual.
+What would we do in Auroville, a place where we knew no one, friends asked us, making us ask ourselves that – too late in the day.
+Two days?
+And Pondicherry with a child?
+In a hotel that had no pool?
+Fearfully we went, and, as it turned out – thanks to serendipity and human goodness – we had a blast in every way, especially the visual.

 Not only did we enjoy Pondi and Auroville, we met some lovely people in these places too.
-The highlights of the trip were the monoliths of Mahabs (for me the Mahishasuramardini cave which I walked in alone and the bizarrely wonderful sculpture college); Auroville and the Gump-a-lump Xmas party; and finally, the heritage walk with Ashok Panda of Intach, Pondicherry (later, getting gloriously lost in the Tamil Quarter, finding Choco-la, eating their rum choc and getting high under a hot TN sun), and later still, with exceptional luck, being allowed into Ananda Rangapillai’s house by his kind family.
+Visually, the highlights of the trip were the monoliths of Mahabs (for me the Mahishasuramardini cave which I walked in alone and the bizarrely wonderful sculpture college I stumbled upon); Auroville, it's centimetre-long blue butterflies and the Gump-a-lump Xmas party; and finally, the heritage walk with Ashok Panda of Intach, Pondicherry (later, getting gloriously lost in the Tamil Quarter, finding Choco-la, eating their rum choc and getting drunk under a hot TN sun), and later still, with exceptional luck, being allowed into Ananda Rangapillai’s house by his kind family.

-A lot of what we saw and delighted in on this trip – the rock-cut caves in Mahabs, the street sellers sculpting little stone lockets and statues, the whole of the man-made forest in Auroville, the crocheted shoes they make, the cookies they bake, the houses and streets in Pondi, the plaster cast angels and Santas sold outside Samba Kovil, the beautiful beadwork done on Ravi Varma’s lithos by Ananda Ranga's great-grand-daughter-in-law – was about craft in one form or the other.
+A lot of what we saw and delighted in on this trip was about craft in one form or the other.
+The rock-cut caves in Mahabs, the street sellers sculpting little stone lockets and statues, the crocheted shoes in Auroville, the cookies they bake, the houses and streets in Pondi (with their feline, Frenchified pullikollams that we didn't manage to photograph), the plaster cast angels and Santas sold outside Samba Kovil, the beautiful beadwork done on Ravi Varma’s lithos by Ananda Ranga's great-grand-daughter-in-law.

 But the artist we engaged with the most was Saraswati, a ceramic miniaturist, who lives and works in Dana, the pottery community in Auroville.
-I’ve long liked Auroville’s tradition of contemporary pottery – as seen thru their mugs and cups and plates.
-Very beautiful, in a remote, still, cool, forest-glade sort of way.
+I’ve long liked Auroville’s tradition of contemporary pottery – their mugs and cups and plates are everywhere.
+And they are very beautiful, in a remote, still, cool, forest-glade sort of way.

-So nothing prepared us for the liveliness of Saraswati’s creations.
-For its sheer lightness of being.
+So nothing prepared us for the 'chatter' of Saraswati’s creations.
+For the sheer lightness of being in her work.
 Apart from coffee and some lovely dark chocolate, we were invited to wade through her studio housed in a two-storey house in the middle of the seriously wooded Dana.
-The studio was colourful, and everything there was small, even the impossibly flat tree frog that leapt across their painted walls.
-Amit went mad with the photos.
+The studio was colourful, and everything there was small, even the impossibly flat tree frog that leapt across the painted walls.
+Amit went mad with the camera (click on the pics for a larger view).

 Saraswati’s work is busy, tiny, textured, and totally inventive.
-Like something out in a story-book-world full of whimsy.
+Like something out of a story-book-world full.
 Since her pieces are mostly profusely populated miniatures, Saraswati prefers to work with white body clay, which is flexible and thin enough to make what she calls “small and smaller details”.

-We can’t help but comment on her unusual colours and how they make the figures look delicate and other-worldly.
+The colours are unusual, in that they make the figures look delicate and other-worldly.
 Turns out that she uses commercial glazes from Russia.
-“I have got used to them since 20 years, and it’s difficult to break the habit of having really bright and translucent colours,” she qualifies.
+“I've got used to them since 20 years, and it’s difficult to break the habit of having really bright and translucent colours,” she qualifies.

 Saraswati first heard about Auroville at 15 years.
 “Since then my mother had dreamt of coming here.
 It became possible only in 1998, when our country became more open and overcame the main post-Soviet economical crisis.
 But the final decision of staying here, I took in 2004.”
 Apart from working in her own studio called Have Fun Pottery, she also teaches at the White Peacock Center for Clay Education with her mother, a teacher and a ceramist.